 Unfortunately, like most Samsung TVs, the local dimming feature performs worse overall in 'Game' Mode.
 The overall performance is pretty similar, but the TV seems to be spreading highlights out over a greater number of zones, so there's a bit more noticeable blooming.
 The processing is also slightly slower, so zone transitions are more noticeable.
 However, it's mainly due to the increased blooming.
 On the other hand, shadow details are a bit better, and there's less black crush overall.

 The Samsung QN90B is exceptionally bright in HDR.
 Small specular highlights are incredibly bright, so fine details stand out in any scene.
 Large, bright scenes are significantly dimmer, but they're still bright enough for a good HDR experience.
 The brightness of the display doesn't fade at all over time, which is great.
-It tracks the PQ EOTF extremely well, as almost all scenes display at the correct brightness level.
-There's a smooth roll-off near the TV's peak brightness, so fine details are preserved in really bright scenes.
+Small and medium-sized highlights are brighter than the Hisense U8H, but it also has more aggressive ABL, so full field bright scenes are brighter on the U8H.

 These measurements are in the 'Movie HDR' Picture Mode with Brightness and Contrast at max, Local Dimming set to 'High', and Color Tone set to 'Warm2'.